Prag8855/aab/content/places/gendarmenmarkt.md

 ---
 Name: Gendarmenmarkt
-Description: A beautiful market square that&#039;s home to a Christmas market, classical music concerts and more.
+Description: A beautiful market square that's home to a Christmas market, classical music concerts and more.
 Free to visit, except for the Christmas market.
 Website: http://www.berlin.de/sehenswuerdigkeiten/3560277-3558930-gendarmenmarkt.html
 Email:
 Address: Gendarmenmarkt